Monster-Library/Monster_Gulp_Starter/README.md

-# Monster Gulp v1.9.1
+# Monster Gulp Starter v2.0.0

 ## Don't Forget

 - you must download [Node.js](https://nodejs.org/en/) And [Cmder](https://cmder.net/)
 - you must put all the `css` or `sass` files in folder `style/`
 - The gulpfile.js is empty choose from the **Below Codes** the codes you want
-- all the `JavaScript` files will compination in logic.js in build folder
+- all the `JavaScript` files will comping in logic.js in build folder
 - all the `Sass` files will converted to `CSS` in build folder

 ## Steps

-- Download Files
+- download Files
 - put all your web files to `src` folder
 - put all the `Images` in this path `build/images/`
+- open terminal and run `npm install --save-dev gulp` to install gulp
+- open terminal and check if the gulp is installed `gulp --version`
+- open terminal and run `npm update` to update the files you need
 - open terminal and run `npm install` to install the files you need
 - choose from the **Bellow Codes** the codes you want and paste it in `gulpfile.js`
 - put all the `style` files in the **style folder**